ctggroup/BFA/README.md

 --iter : No. of Gibbs sampling iterations (Default:100)
 --burnin: No. burnin iterations (Default: 10)
 --num_feat : No. of estimated factors (Default:3)
---scale : Flag to substract mean and divide by standard deviation for each column of the input matrix before analysis.
-(Default:1)
 --output : Results of the gibbs sampler are outputed using the tag provided here (Default:"BayesFactors_out").
 The program will create a folder with this tag and then output the estimated factors and scores in that folder for every Gibbs iteration.
---b0_m : Shrinkage constant for prior of column hyper-parameters (Default: 2) --b0_u : Shrinkage constant for prior of row hyper-parameters (Default: 2)
+--b0_m : Shrinkage constant for prior of column hyper-parameters (Default: 2) --b0_u : Shrinkage constant for prior of row hyper-parameters (Default: 2) --scale : Flag to substract mean and divide by standard deviation for each column of the input matrix before analysis.
+--miss : Flag to indicate that there is missing data.
+The data that should be masked as "missing" is specified with an Indicator matrix (NxM) that contains 1 or 0.
+The file must have the suffix ".Indicator" after the tag provided with input.

 ## Examples

+### Example 1
-./BayesFactors --input inputfile --N 3000 --M 1269 --burnin 100 --iter 100 --num_feat 5 --scale 0
+./BayesFactors --input inputfile --N 3000 --M 1269 --burnin 100 --iter 100 --num_feat 3 --scale

 The genotype matrix is assumed to have the suffix ".X".
 So in this example the program expects a file called inputfile.X to read in the genotype matrix.

+### Example 2
+./BayesFactors --input inputfile --N 3000 --M 1269 --burnin 100 --iter 100 --num_feat 5 --scale --miss